wp-plugins/tpg-get-posts/trunk/readme.txt

 = 1.3.5 =
 * This is a code restructure to correct some old (and poor) coding techniques
 * correct conflict with WP 3.4 in style loading which caused errors in admin section
-* correct conflict with tpg_phplist plugin
+* correct conflict with tpg-phplist plugin
 * corrected doc

 = 1.3.4 =